-- First, it is important to define the attributes of a successful/unsuccessful customer for your business
+- First, it is essential to define the attributes of a successful/unsuccessful customer for your business

 How to Improve Customer Health Score?

-To improve customer health score, it is important for your business to understand why they are irritated or unhappy with their experience with your brand.
+Your business needs to understand why they are irritated or unhappy with their experience with your brand to improve customer health scores.
 For this, you’ll have to make sure:

 i.
 Connect & Engage Instantly

-You connect with your customers on a regular basis and engage to understand what are their current challenges and what they expect in those situations.
-You can try connecting with them via social media platforms or via a real-time communication platform like live chat.
+You connect with your customers regularly and understand their current challenges and what they expect in those situations.
+You can try connecting with them via social media platforms or a real-time communication platform like live chat.

 ii.
 Collect Regular Feedback

-Another measure you can take into account when thinking of improving your existing customer health score is to take regular customer feedback.
+Another measure you can consider when thinking of improving your existing customer health score is to take regular customer feedback.
 This will help you identify new problem areas and rectify them faster.
-This way you’ll have more satisfied customers for your business.
+This way, you’ll have more satisfied customers for your business.

 Pros & Cons of Customer Health Score (CHS):

-- Helps you divide results into three categories
+- It helps you divide results into three categories

-- Helps you consider priority actions that give you more insight on customer’s health
+- It helps you consider priority actions that give you more insight into customer’s health

 - You can’t identify the reasons why your customers are frustrated and come up with focused strategies